glciampaglia/knowledge_linker/docs/log.markdown

 in-degree, to see if it is true that there is a bow-tie structure.
 Should also compute the percentage of nodes in the largest component, both directed and undirected.
 Must read the chapter about largest components in the Newman.

+### Wed Jun 26 22:58:38 EDT 2013

+The script that I had launched on Lenny for computing the SCC graph (which, btw, according to Wikipedia is called the *condensation* of the graph) got first slowed down tonight by a job launched by Onur, and later unexplicably killed.
+In the meanwhile, Smithers, on which the other job for completely enumerating the diameter of the graph was running, has been reported to be unresponsive, and has been reboot by Bruce, since the data collection from twitter was likely down.
+Bummer.

+Spoke to Sandro, who suggested to sample a subgraph of the condensation, and visualize it, just to get an idea of how the graph looks like.
+I illustrated him the idea of computing the ultrametric (actually, any) closure with a dynamic programming scheme, and he said it makes sense to him.
+Just need to find some time to implement it before I leave for Switzerland.